FlicAnderson/RSE-personas/README.md

 It IS possible to connect locally running VS Code to a remote VM and develop remotely that way, but it's more hassle to keep everything connected nicely and creates more headaches.

 Care needs to be taken when developing in git branches to avoid confusion!

+### Linting and Formatting

+[`ruff`](https://docs.astral.sh/ruff/) is installed and used in developing this code, and has been set up to run on a GitHub Actions Continuous Build/Integration setup, but can also be run manually.

+For linting checks:
+  - `python -m ruff check [folderpath]` from the repository folder (e.g. `python -m ruff check githubanalysis/` will run **linting checks** on all non-excluded file types within the githubanalysis folder)
+  - `python -m ruff check [folderpath] --fix` will MAKE the proposed non-risky changes (leaving potentially dangerous ones out)

+For formatting checks:
+  - `python -m ruff format --diff` can be run to SHOW the diffs of potential **formatting changes** but they will not be made
+  - `python -m ruff format` will actually MAKE the formatting changes which would be compared using the `--diff` flag.

+Running these periodically and applying the suggested fixes is recommended.

 ## Filesystem